hglm/patches/README.md

 As a side-effect, the ARM memset function now properly returns the original destination in r0, which may help fix issues relating to compiling ARM kernels with gcc versions greater than 4.7.
+However, newer kernels (such as stable 3.9.x) already contain a fix for this;
+the patch will not apply cleanly in this case.
+A version of this patch that can be applied against the newer kernels will be made available soon.

 Tested platforms: